Tech billionaire pulls off first private spacewalk high above Earth

 CAPE CANAVERAL, Fla.
-(AP) — A tech billionaire performed the first private spacewalk hundreds of miles above Earth on Thursday, a high-risk endeavor reserved for professional astronauts — until now.
+(AP) — A tech billionaire popped out from a SpaceX capsule hundreds of miles above Earth and performed the first private spacewalk Thursday, a high-risk endeavor once reserved for professional astronauts.

-This spacewalk was simple and quick — less than two hours — compared with the drawn-out affairs conducted by NASA.
+This spacewalk was simple and quick — the hatch was open barely a half hour — compared with the drawn-out affairs conducted by NASA.
 Astronauts at the International Space Station often need to move across the sprawling complex for repairs, always traveling in pairs and lugging gear.
-Station spacewalks can last seven to eight hours.
+Station spacewalks can last seven to eight hours; this one clocked in at less than two hours.

-Isaacman emerged first from the hatch, joining a small elite group of spacewalkers who until now had included only professional astronauts from a dozen countries.
+Isaacman emerged first, joining a small elite group of spacewalkers who until now had included only professional astronauts from a dozen countries.

 “Back at home, we all have a lot of work to do.
 But from here, it sure looks like a perfect world," Isaacman said as the capsule soared above the South Pacific.
 Cameras on board caught his silhouette, waist high at the hatch, with the blue Earth beneath.